jessemyers/cheddar/README.md

 ## Features

-Cheddar aims to simplify Python development within organizations that work with both private and public Python distributions.
+Cheddar aims to simplify Python development within organizations that simultaneously work with public and private Python distributions.

 Cheddar includes: